Project-MONAI/tutorials/modules/metrics_reloaded/README.md

 ```

 ## Run
-First run the training script:
+First, run the training script:
 ```sh
 python unet_training.py
 ```
 to train a UNet on synthetic data.
-This script shows you how to use MetricsReloaded during training, as validation metrics.
+This script shows you how to use MetricsReloaded during validation.

 Next, run the evaluation script:
 ```sh